-The current cohort of researchers and early stage university startups in our region to receive mentoring and coaching from our experts on SBIR strategies development and execution has been selected!
-These teams will be coached on analysis of funding space, review of competitors or similar companies that have been funded lately, understanding the differentiators, review of funding announcements, engagement with the funding agency, etc., targeting January 2021 submission cycle at NIH.
+A new cohort of researchers and early stage university startups in our region to receive mentoring and coaching from our experts on SBIR strategies development and execution is being selected now!
+These teams will be coached on analysis of funding space, review of competitors or similar companies that have been funded lately, understanding the differentiators, review of funding announcements, engagement with the funding agency, etc., targeting April 2021 submission cycle at NIH.

-Reach out to us if you would like to be considered for the next cohort (and share this with other researchers that you think might qualify).
+Reach out to us if you would like to be considered for this cohort (and share this with other researchers that you think might qualify).

 Dr. Eugene Krentsel